-In addition to the other information set forth in the Quarterly Report on Form 10-Q, the reader should carefully consider the risks included in Item 1A of Part I of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 before making an investment decision.
+In addition to the foregoing risks, and the other information set forth in the Quarterly Report on Form 10-Q, the reader should carefully consider the risks included in Item 1A of Part I of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 before making an investment decision.
 Our business could be harmed by any of these risks.
 The trading price of our common stock could decline due to any of these risks, and you may lose all or part of your investment.
-The reader should also carefully consider these risk factors.